OSINT Investigations: The Challenge of Dark Web Data Searches and Mining

 Despite this, the term ‘dark web’ still implies some kind of illicit activity for many, and some of the content you can find on the dark web certainly helps it live up to this reputation:

-- Drugs dominate dark web markets, comprising around 48% of listings.
+• Illicit drugs dominate dark web markets, comprising around 48% of listings3

 It’s a common misconception that accessing content via a dark web browser like Tor provides instant security and anonymity.
-The Tor Browser is robust, but as the platform has developed, so too have opportunities to exploit it.
-That’s why it’s crucial to take appropriate precautions when browsing web pages on the dark web.
-This can include:
+The Tor Browser is robust, but sites on the dark web are unregulated, meaning that it’s easy to download malware and viruses accidentally.
+Appropriate precautions when browsing web pages on the dark web can include:

 Dark web opportunities in OSINT investigations